The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-To analyse the action of the stretch map on $\sigma$, we use a homotopy representative of $\sigma$ whose behaviour under this map is more transparent.
-Namely, consider the piecewise-smooth path $\varsigma$ homotopic to $\sigma$ which: \begin{enumerate} \item travels along $\alpha_1$ until it reaches the central stable triangle (for the first time); \item then turns onto the stretch-invariant horocyclic foliation and travels along this foliation until $\gamma_S$; \item we similarly produce such a piecewise (non-geodesic) ray emanating along $\alpha_2$ from cusp $2$ which eventually reaches $\gamma_S$, and join these two rays with a geodesic segment running over $\gamma_S$ without back-tracking, but possibly traversing $\gamma_S$ multiple times. \end{enumerate} See \cref{fig:3} for a depiction of the lift $\tilde{\varsigma}$ of $\varsigma$ which is homotopic to $\tilde{\sigma}$.

-The Thurston stretch map acts on $\varsigma$ by uniformly stretching the geodesic segments shown in the picture by a factor of $K$ and non-uniformly shrinking the two horocylic segments, each joining $\alpha_i$ and $\gamma_S$.
-The reason for the non-uniformity of the latter is because each of the two horocyclic segments is comprised of (countably infinitely many) horocyclic segments taken from $\gamma_S$-translates of lifts of the two triangles in $S\setminus(\alpha_1\cup\alpha_2\cup\gamma_S)$.
-A little elementary hyperbolic geometry (e.g. \cite[p.
-16]{ThS} or \cite[Proposition~2.8]{Pen}) shows that the lengths of these composite horocyclic segments on either side of $\tilde{\gamma}_S$ are both given by the following geometric series:
+The $K$-stretch map acts on $\varsigma$ by uniformly stretching the geodesic segments shown in the figure by the factor $K$ and non-uniformly shrinking the two horocylic segments, each joining $\alpha_i$ and $\gamma_S$.
+Each of these horocyclic segments consists of countably infinite many horocyclic segments joining two lifts of $\alpha_1$ or $\alpha_2$.
+An easy calculation shows that both segments have length equal to

-Take special note that this horocyclic length is only dependent on $\ell_0$ --- the length of $\gamma_S$ (see the statement of \cref{thm:key}).
+We note that this horocyclic length only dependens on $\ell_0$, the length of $\gamma_S$ (see the statement of \cref{thm:key}).